-T

-Acts 17:26 And hath made RV Acts 17:26 and he made Acts 17:26 he also made of

-of one blood all nations of of one every nation of men one every nation of men to

-men for to dwell on all the for to dwell on all the face of dwell on all the face of the

-face of the earth, and hath the earth, having earth, having fixed the times

-determined the times before determined their appointed before appointed, and the

-appointed, and the bounds of seasons, and the bounds of limits of their habitations,

-their habitation; their habitation; inints of their nations,

-dien nabitation, dicii iidoitation,

-Farrer Because He made by

-5

-One every race of men to

-dwell upon the whole earth

-having provided proper

-methods and guidelines for

-their researched in seeking

-God!
+Acts 17:26 And hath made of one blood all nations of men for to dwell on all the face of the earth, and hath determined the times before appointed, and the bounds of their habitation; RV Acts 17:26 and he made of one every nation of men for to dwell on all the face of the earth, having determined their appointed seasons, and the bounds of their habitation; Acts 17:26 he also made of one every nation of men to dwell on all the face of the earth, having fixed the times before appointed, and the limits of their habitations, Farrer Because He made by One every race of men to dwell upon the whole earth having provided proper methods and guidelines for their researched in seeking God!

-They have omitted the fact that what Jesus did at Calvary will unify all nations so that man alone is left to unify all nations (and so far, man has not done a good work of this).
+They have omitted the fact that what Jesus did at Calvary will unify all nations so that man alone is left to unify all nations (and so far man has not done a good work of this).
 Farrer states one person unified everyone but does not say it was Jesus.